EmilyMatt/EmilyMatt/README.md

 I am mostly interested in robotics and game development, I have always loved software engineering and I love learning new stuff. \
 I am experienced with all of the stages of software development from design, coding, testing, all the way to continous integration and client deployment.

-I am currently working in a company called FalkorDB, which develops the titular database, that is in fact the [The world's fastest graph database](https://www.falkordb.com/), \
-I recommend you check that out.

 In my spare time I play rugby 7's, and am a musician, I mostly play the bass.

 ---